DebugBundle

 sessionSampleRatenumber (0–1)1.0Session-level sampling.
 Decided once at session start.

 maxEventsPerSessionnumber100Hard cap per session.
-After this, events are silently dropped.
+After this, only exceptions and first-party 5xx request events are captured.

 batchSizenumber25Events per flush batch.